finnianr/Eiffel-Loop/doc/Contents.md

 *** We are using the term *join* somewhat loosely and mean only that if you have two chains *CHAIN [A]* and *CHAIN [B]*, you can produce a subchain of *CHAIN [B]* where each *B* item has a matching field value with an item from *CHAIN [A]*.

-## Search Engine
-Classes for parsing search terms and searching a list conforming to `CHAIN [EL_WORD_SEARCHABLE]` using case-insensitive word tokenization.

-* Facility to create custom search types.
-* Terms can be combined using basic boolean operators.

 ## Windows Registry Management
 Classes for Windows registry searching, reading and editing.